ackerleytng/logaze/README.md

 When a user accesses [logaze](https://ackerleytng.github.io/logaze/), the user sees cached results, retrieved immediately from [jsonbin.io](https://jsonbin.io/).
 This allows the user to quickly start looking through the data (the laptop options).

-While that happens, the user's browser helps to check the recency of the cached results, and if necessary, triggers the scraper, hosted at https://logaze.herokuapp.com.
+While that happens, the user's browser helps to check the recency of the cached results, and if necessary, triggers the scraper, hosted at https://logaze.herokuapp.com, which writes to [jsonbin.io](https://jsonbin.io/).

 If enough people periodically look at [logaze](https://ackerleytng.github.io/logaze/), people should generally get rather recent results!